-Having a great following is a big validation that you are doing things right and that others believe in your work.
+Having a significant following is a big validation that you are doing things right and that others believe in your work.
 Your website can act as a resume on nitrous.

-Ana, the owner of thesheapproach.com, shares hers two cents on this one:
+Ana, the owner of thesheapproach.com, shares her two cents on this one:

 ”I guess I started putting a price on my strategies (while still delivering free content in the same time) when I realized that what I’ve learned and experienced with growing my own website was not common knowledge, but valuable information that was (and is) worth paying for.” (read the interview)